Jvanrhijn/Jvanrhijn.github.io/_posts/2018-2-17-qmc-primer1.md

 So I don't think I need to explain why this equation is far too hopelessly complicated to solve analytically.
 Even with prescribed nuclear positions \\(\mathbf{R}_i\\), there is little hope of obtaining an exact, closed-form solution.
 Instead, we have to turn to clever approximate solution methods.

 "Aha!", I hear you think.
 "I've taken a course on numerical solutions to PDEs!
 All we have to do is set up a spatial grid in \\(3N_e\\) dimensions, figure out some implicit scheme, and we're done!".
 If only life were so simple.
 If we want to get a certain prescribed accuracy, we need to use \\(n\\) grid points for each spatial dimension.
-Since there are \\(3N_e\\) dimensions, it's easy to see that a simple PDE solving scheme nets us an exponential time complexity in $N_e$, any computational scientist's worst nightmare.
+Since there are \\(3N_e\\) dimensions, it's easy to see that a simple PDE solving scheme nets us an exponential time complexity in \\(N_e\)), any computational scientist's worst nightmare.
 We'll have to be a bit smarter than that.

 ### The Variational Principle